jeffknupp/blog/in_progress/nosql.md

 When dealing with non-trivial amounts of data, indices become an indespensable tool for improving query speed.
-Like all things, however, they come at a cost: building the index's data structure takes memory that would otherwise be used to store more database data.
+Like all things, however, they come at a cost: the index's data structure consumes memory that would otherwise be used to store more database data.
 It's a tradeoff that one must examine in each individual case, but it's *very* common to index frequently queried columns.